 By law, a school facilities improvement measure requires strict accountability protections, including:

-- All funds would be controlled locally for Delta College improvements only and could not be taken away by the State
+- All funds will be controlled locally for Delta College improvements only and could not be taken away by the State

-- By law, no money could be used for administrators' salaries
+- By law, no money can be used for administrators' salaries

-- An independent citizens' oversight committee and mandatory annual audits would help ensure all funds are spent as voters intended
+- An independent citizens' oversight committee and mandatory annual audits will help ensure all funds are spent as voters intended

-- A detailed project list outlining the specific use of funds would be required
+- A detailed project list outlining the specific use of funds will be required

 The cost of bond measures is based on the assessed value of properties.
 The assessed value of a property is based on the original purchase price and may not increase by more than 2% a year, while the market value tends to grow at a much faster rate based on market conditions.
 Thus, the assessed value is usually much lower than the market value, especially if a property was purchased long ago at a much lower price than it could be purchased for today.
 It is this lower assessed value upon which the cost of a bond measure is based.

 Yes.
-All funds would be locally controlled and would benefit Delta College only.
-No funding could be taken away by the State or used for other purposes.
+All funds will be locally controlled and will benefit Delta College only.
+No funding can be taken away by the State or used for other purposes.

 Delta College spent all Measure L bond funds as taxpayers intended and as described in the bond measure.
 Delta College also successfully refinanced Measure L bond funds, saving taxpayers $25.8 million, while maintaining Fitch AA credit ratings.